mattmallencode/crm/README.md

 * Initialise an instance of the Contacts or Deals data models.
 * Set the instance variables to the values fetched from the add record form.
-* Commit the new record to MySQL after some validation checks e.g. "does this contact already exist in this team's records?".
+* Commit the new record to MySQL after some validation checks e.g. can't create a duplicate record.

 #### Read

 *Endpoints: /contacts and /deals*

-* Fetch relevant records from the database i.e. all contacts or deals with the correct team_id.
+* Fetch relevant records from the database.
-* Then iterate over the list of records, making each record into a HTML form.
+* Iterate over list of records; make each record a HTML form.
-* Each form is then added to a list of forms that is iterated over when templating using Jinja2, associated each form with an "edit" button in the HTML that has its href attribute set to the appropriate edit endpoint with the relevant id (see update for more).
+* Add each form to a list of forms that is iterated over when templating using Jinja2.
+Associate each form with an "edit" HTML button.
-* This results in all contacts or deals being rendered as an "editable" table that the user can now read.
+* All contacts or deals are rendered as an "editable" table.
-* Each form is also associated with its own "remove" button in the HTML that has its href attribute set to the appropriate remove endpoint with the relevant id (see delete for more).
+* Each form has a  "remove" HTML button.

 #### Update

 *Endpoints: /edit_contact/<contact_id> and /edit_deal/<deal_id>*

-* As described in read, each record in the contacts or deals database is rendered as an individual editable HTML form element and associated with its own edit button.
+* Each record is rendered as a HTML form element and associated with its own edit button.
-* When a user clicks this button, the form is submitted to the relevant edit endpoint and crucially includes the relevant id for example the href attribute might be "/edit_contact/X" with X being the ID of the contact the user wishes to edit.
+* When a user clicks this button, the form is submitted to the relevant edit endpoint and includes the relevant record id.
-* This way the back end can update the relevant record that matches that ID with the data POSTed by the form (after validation) and commit these changes to MySQL.
+* The record in MySQL that matches that ID is updated with the form data.

 #### Delete

 *Endpoints: /remove_contact/<contact_id> and /remove_deal/<deal_id>*

-* As described in read, each record in contacts or deals database is rendered as an individual row of a HTML table (inside this row is an editable form but this is more relevant to the edit section).
+* Each record is rendered as a HTML form element and associated with its own remove button.
 * Each row is associated with its own "remove" button.
-* When a user clicks this button, the form is submitted to the relevant remove endpoint and crucially includes the relevant id for example the href attribute might be "/remove_contact/X" with X being the ID of the contact the user wishes to remove.
+* When a user clicks this button, the form is submitted to the relevant edit endpoint and includes the relevant record id.
-* This way the back end can remove the relevant record that matches that ID and commit these changes to MySQL.
+* The record in MySQL that matches that ID is deleted.

 ### Reseting a User's Authenticated Session